Illustration of Coventry

 Your Personal Savings Allowance and how it works

-Your Personal Savings Allowance (or PSA) is the amount of interest you can earn on your savings each year^, before you’ll need to pay tax on them.
+Your Personal Savings Allowance (or PSA) is the amount of interest you can earn on your savings each tax year^, before you’ll need to pay tax on them.

 The amount of PSA you’re allowed depends on how much you earn.
 The table below shows the allowance for each Income Tax band: